MrFlyingPizza/cmpt-125-adt-assignment-summer-2020/README.md

    `Vec_stack`.
 Do enough testing to ensure that your implementation is correct.

-   Source code readability matters!
-We want to see perfect indentation and use of whitespace, sensible names for variables, and good use of appropriate C++ features.
+   **Source code readability matters!** We want to see perfect indentation and use of whitespace, sensibly chosen names, good use of appropriate C++ features, and so on.
+Please follow coding style used in the notes and lectures.

 2. Call your other implementation `List_stack`, and implement it using a linked list that you create by hand. [adt_list.cpp](adt_list.cpp) gives a